-2.1.12.3 Unplanned Flaring Scenarios: Unplanned flaring events on Platform Harvest most commonly occur due to equipment shutdowns.
-Each system after blowing down will manually initiate a purge cycle before start up.
+2.1.11.3 Unplanned Flaring Scenarios: Unplanned flaring events on Platform Hermosa most commonly derive from equipment shutdowns.
+Each system after blowing down will manually initiate a purge cycle before start-up.
 These equipment shut downs are directly related to the instrumentation set point tolerances imposed by federal regulations.
-Unplanned flaring events are defined as all flaring that does not meet the definition of planned flaring under Rule 359.
-Unplanned flaring includes emergency and breakdown events.
+Unplanned, breakdown, and emergency flaring events are defined as all flaring that does not meet the definition of planned flaring under Rule 359.